 of the Department of Neurology and the associate dean in charge of Graduate Medical

 The program maintains accreditation by the Accreditation Council of Graduate Medical Education and thus undergoes regular evaluation by the Neurology Residency Review Committee.
 This provides both documentation and confirmation of the program’s organization and performance, as well as identification of opportunities for innovation or improvement — both in comparison to accepted independent, national norms for all training programs.

-SSM Health Cardinal Glennon Hospital also houses our pediatric outpatient clinics, conference rooms, and the child neurology faculty and resident offices.
+Hospital also houses the pediatric outpatient clinics conference rooms and the Child Neurology faculty and resident offices.